 Your strategy should entail more than just having a mobile-friendly site, i.e. one your customers can easily read.
 First of all, there is a difference between desktop and mobile URLs.
 The URLs respectively match desktop or mobile queries.
 This does not mean you will lose your ranking, though, as the mobile-first index does not affect rankings.
 That being said, mobile-friendliness is a ranking factor as it is closely tied to UX.

 The titles and meta descriptions need to be optimised, too.
 Because you are working with less screen space, you can’t use the same descriptions and titles as you do for the desktop version.
 The key is to be as concise as possible without sacrificing valuable information.

 With mobile SEO, page speed becomes even more important.
 You’ll need to optimise your visual content and minify code to increase the loading speed.
 Reducing redirects should also be on your list of priorities.

 To complete your SEO strategy, it’s important to shed some light on one of its most important factors- UX.
 As it was already mentioned, the human factor is extremely important for high rankings.
 The more your users like your website, the more likely they are to do business with you.
 Good user experience should, therefore, be high on your list of priorities.

-Similar to mobile optimization, the loading speed should be rather fast.
+Similar to mobile optimisation, the loading speed should be rather fast.
 This is why a good organization is very important on your website.
-If it’s content heavy, it’s bound to slow down the loading time.
+If it’s content-heavy, it’s bound to slow down the loading time.
 A good idea for this issue is to create separate categories for the type of content you provide.

 As far as titles and meta descriptions are concerned, you have room to play with them in the context of desktop searches as there’s simply more screen space.